edwelker/astro-markdown-personal-site/src/content/blog/concert-tonight.md

 title: 'Concert Tonight'
 date: '2007-10-20T14:44:25-05:00'
 slug: 2007/10/20/concert-tonight
-tags: ["Boston", "classical music", "columbia orchestra", "horn concerto", "red sox", "tchaikovsky"]
+tags: ["classical music", "red sox"]
 ---
 I've got a concert tongiht.
 [Check out the Columbia Orchestra site for details](http://columbiaorchestra.org/).
 Tchaikovsky 4, along with Strauss' first Horn Concerto, and a Brandenburg.
 Should be pretty good, especially since I've practiced a fair amount for this.